luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 Early in 1855 (JS) Buol wrote to Thun arguing: if there is war, it's better if Prussia sides with Russia then we in alliance with France can grab Silesia, restore Saxony 'and we have peace at last in Germany', and 'for this price France can gladly take the Rhineland'.

-Jan (OP) Austrian ambassador in Berlin reported that on visits to Berlin Bismarck was arguing that dualism in Germany could no longer be tolerated and Austria should be ejected from Germany.
+**January** (OP) Austrian ambassador in Berlin reported that on visits to Berlin Bismarck was arguing that dualism in Germany could no longer be tolerated and Austria should be ejected from Germany.
 Jan Buol replaced Prokesch — who Bismarck despised but wanted to stay because, as he wrote to his brother, 'such a clumsy opponent I shall never get again' — with Rechberg and invited Manteuffel to replace Bismarck.
 Manteuffel refused.
 The Austrians tried to get the Bund to join their alliance against Russia.
 Bismarck countered them in the arcania of the Bund treaties and exploited the south German fear of France.
 (JS p127 — Buol's suggestion re Bismarck was made on 20/2.)

-6 Jan To Gerlach: 'Please don't take me for a Bonapartist, only for a very ambitious Prussian.
+**6 January** To Gerlach: 'Please don't take me for a Bonapartist, only for a very ambitious Prussian.
 From this perspective I consider it as impolitic to allow Austria to believe that we would never see a separate understanding with the West, as to ram it down Western throats that we would never tie ourselves to Russia.'

-10 Jan (JS) Bismarck summoned to Berlin, stayed until 18th.
+**10 January** (JS) Bismarck summoned to Berlin, stayed until 18th.

-20 Jan Palmerston saw failures of Britain to prosecute the war effectively as reflecting serious domestic problems: 'The true cause [of failure] lies in the apathy and indifference the neglect, the incapacity, the want of forsight the want of thought, the want of resource on the part of men in authority in the Crimea, and I should fear, in the want of sufficiently stimulating, peremptory and directing instructions to those men from home.'
+**20 January** Palmerston saw failures of Britain to prosecute the war effectively as reflecting serious domestic problems: 'The true cause [of failure] lies in the apathy and indifference the neglect, the incapacity, the want of forsight the want of thought, the want of resource on the part of men in authority in the Crimea, and I should fear, in the want of sufficiently stimulating, peremptory and directing instructions to those men from home.'
 (Syntax per original.)

-25 Jan Russell resigned from Cabinet after a radical MP gave notice of a motion for a select committee to inquire into the conduct of the war.
+**25 January** Russell resigned from Cabinet after a radical MP gave notice of a motion for a select committee to inquire into the conduct of the war.
 Derby, who had been hesitant, agreed the Conservatives had to join the attack.

-30 Jan (JS) Bund rejected Austria's motion to mobilise and Austria withdrew it.
+**30 January** (JS) Bund rejected Austria's motion to mobilise and Austria withdrew it.
 Bismarck insisted any mobilisation had to be 'neutral' and 'in every direction', that is, stopping its anti-Russian and pro-French flavour.

-## 30 Jan Commons passed a motion for a committee of inquiry into the war (305-108, such a big majority that the shocked MPs burst out laughing).
+**30 January** Commons passed a motion for a committee of inquiry into the war (305-108, such a big majority that the shocked MPs burst out laughing).
 Aberdeen had presided over the war without enthusiasm and under constant attack for vacillation.
-Aberdeen resigned.Victoria tried everything to avoid making Palmerston PM.
+Aberdeen resigned.
+Victoria tried everything to avoid making Palmerston PM.
 The Queen asked Derby to take over but Derby insisted on trying to get Palmerston to serve; he wouldn't.
 Not settled until 6/2, after many discussions between the Queen and leading aristocrats, when Palmerston became PM.
 (Disraeli was furious and always maintained Derby had made a huge error; Gladstone agreed.
 Disraeli was wrong in predicting that Palmerston was too old and would quickly fail.)
 Gladstone reluctantly joined but within days resigned over the inquiry and took some Peelites with him.
-Palmerston complained to his brother of the difficulty of finding talent to appoint: 'I have had a very harassing work of it to fill up all the
+Palmerston complained to his brother of the difficulty of finding talent to appoint: 'I have had a very harassing work of it to fill up all the vacant places.

-vacant places.
 It is so difficult to find men fit to be appointed & willing to accept while there are shoals unfit, & pressing for appointments but I have nearly done.'
 Cf. 20/1, he focused on procurement, transport, health and sanitation of the army (received news from Florence Nightingale and read reports from soldiers at the front).
 (Derby was blamed by Disraeli and others for his failure to navigate the complex negotiations and form a ministry.
 Derby, like many others, underrated the prospects of Palmerston being to form and maintain a ministry.)

-25 Feb Letter from Keyserling: 'Do you not remember what in probably lucid moments you prophesied to me then [university]: a constitution must come, that's the way to outward honours, at the same time one must be inwardly devout?'
+**25 February** Letter from Keyserling: 'Do you not remember what in probably lucid moments you prophesied to me then [university]: a constitution must come, that's the way to outward honours, at the same time one must be inwardly devout?'

-28 Feb To Manteuffel: 'I was certainly no opponent of Austria's on principle when I come here four years ago but I should have had to disown every drop of Prussian blood had I wished to retain even a moderate affection for Austria as its present rulers understand it.'
+**28 February** To Manteuffel: 'I was certainly no opponent of Austria's on principle when I come here four years ago but I should have had to disown every drop of Prussian blood had I wished to retain even a moderate affection for Austria as its present rulers understand it.'

-March 1855 Nicholas I died (married to Wilhelm's sister), Alexander II emperor (Wilhelm's nephew).
+**March** Nicholas I died (married to Wilhelm's sister), Alexander II emperor (Wilhelm's nephew).

-March A conference convened in Vienna to discuss peace terms.
+**March** A conference convened in Vienna to discuss peace terms.
 Palmerston insisted on Britain's war aims being fulfilled: particularly the Ottoman Empire's preservation and limits on Russia's presence in the Black Sea.
 Britain was represented by Russell who embarrassed himself by agreeing to terms in Vienna, attacking them in the House of Commons, and was ridiculed.
 He resigned shortly after in July.

 Eve of his 40th birthday, April 'One goes on imagining that one is at the beginning of one's life and that life proper is still to come [but in reality one was already] over the top and it is downhill all the way now to the Schönhausen crypt.'